-An Enabling Fee (subject to review) will be payable when each affordable home is substantially completed.
+An Enabling Fee (subject to review on 1st October each year) will be payable when each affordable home is substantially completed.
 These fees are designed to maximise affordable housing delivery in the city by assisting affordable housing providers with enabling support, including support on planning, property and highway issues.

-In 2023/24 a fee of £570 per affordable home will apply and will increase periodically.
+In 2022/23 a fee of £550 per affordable home will apply and will increase periodically.
 The fee is paid to the Council by the affordable housing provider on substantial completion of each affordable home delivered in the city.
 The fee applies to Social Rent, Affordable Rent, Intermediate Rent and other Intermediate affordable housing tenures.
 The fee will also apply to affordable housing that is re-provided or remodelled.